 What is a Tostada?

-When it comes to Mexican food, tostadas consist of corn tortillas that are either baked or fried until toasted and crispy.
-They are then topped with a variety of ingredients such meats, seafood, vegetables, and salsa.
+The word "tostada" literally translates to "toasted" in Spanish.
+In Mexican cuisine, tostadas are corn tortillas that are either baked or fried until crispy.
+These crunchy tortillas are then topped with a variety of ingredients, including meats, seafood, vegetables, and salsa, making them a versatile and satisfying meal option.

 Why You'll Love This Recipe